By Witchipedia, Herbs

 Reviewed by: Tina Caro

 Honeysuckles (Lonicera spp) are shrubs or vines with opposite oval-shaped leaves and their signature sweet-smelling tubular flowers.
 The flowers contain sweet nectar, but the fruit is poisonous.
-There are more than 100 varieties of Lonicera, about a dozen of which are used medicinally [2].
+There are more than 100 varieties of Lonicera.

 Other Names: Goat’s leaf, woodbine